Marc-Solution/Mavera/README.md

 Then comes a text section with information about which retailers sell the product and the price.

-Efter this comes a thank you note to the customers ( Inspired by Lily & hannas ice cream )
+Efter this comes a thank you note to the customers.

 ### About